1 Corinthians Chapter Ten

 The Jews were brought out of their slavery in Egypt and were made free to walk with God.
 Most of them abused this freedom as they rebelled against God's leading them through Moses.
 They were still God's chosen people but their rebellion had consequences (physical death in the wilderness).

-Now these things occurred as examples to keep us from setting our hearts on evil things as they did.
-Do not be idolaters, as some of them were; as it is written: 'The people sat down to eat and drink and got up to indulge in pagan revelry.'
-We should not commit sexual immorality, as some of them did - and in one day twenty-three thousand of them died.
-We should not test the Lord, as some of them did - and were killed by snakes.
-And do not grumble, as some of them did - and were killed by the destroying angel.
+Now these things took place as prefigurative historical events, warning us not to set our hearts on evil things as they did.
+Don't be idolaters, as some of them were - as the Tanakh puts it, "The people sat down to eat and drink, then got up to indulge in revelry."
+And let us not engage in sexual immorality, as some of them did, with the consequence that 23,000 died in a single day.
+And let us not put the Messiah to the test, as some of them did, and were destroyed by snakes.
+And don't grumble, as some of them did, and were destroyed by the Destroying Angel.

 The Jews would have remembered these events from the history of their people.
 As Paul says, they were an example to God's people then as well as for us today.
 They remind us that our actions have consequences while we are here on this earth.